NVIDIA/ais-k8s/playbooks/README.md

 # AIS K8s Playbooks

-A small set of convenience playbooks to assist in preparing K8s worker nodes to host an AIStore deployment.
-None of these are required -we use all of them in our reference environment, but you're free to make filesystem as you wish, tune nodes as you wish etc in which case either ignore these or use them as a reference.
+A small set of convenient playbooks to assist in preparing K8s worker nodes to host an AIStore deployment.
+None of these are required.
+We use all of them in our reference environment, but you're free to make the filesystem as you wish, tune nodes as you wish, etc., in which case either ignore these or use them as a reference.

 These playbooks have been tested only on Ubuntu hosts.

-Each playbook is documented separately - links in the first column below.
+Each playbook is documented separately.
+See the links in the first column below.

 Playbook(s) | Useful when
 ----------- | -----------